 How to create backups

-Backup jobs are responsible for creating backups of mailboxes for Office 365 and on-premises Exchange Server.
-The information included in this article describe how to create, schedule and manage backup jobs, and how to monitor their status.
+Backup jobs are responsible for creating backups of mailboxes in Office 365 and on-premises Exchange Server.
+This article describes how to create, schedule and manage backup jobs, and how to monitor their status.
 Click on the links below to learn more.

 You can create a backup job in two ways:

 - If it is a new installation of the program or you do not have any jobs created yet, open the Administration Panel's Dashboard and click the Start a new job wizard link on the How to start card.

 - Go to the Jobs tab in the Administration Panel and click New > Backup on the top menu bar (Fig. 1.).

 |Fig. 1.
 Opening a new job wizard on the Jobs tab.|

 - connect to Office 365 or on-premises Exchange Server,

 - select mailboxes and public folders to be backed up,

 - select/create a target storage location for your backup,